Women and Underrepresented Creatives Need Support

 HEDGE STUDIO

-Your purchase of courses not only helps your own creatives, it help move forward the mission of Hedge Studio.
-A Story Development and Design Studio using psychology-driven techniques to create educational tools that empower truth, immersive stories that inspire creativity, and interactive products that enrich your life with healing narratives.
-Creating a variety of future jobs specifically designed for underrepresented creatives.
+Your purchase of courses not only helps your own creatives, it helps move forward the mission of Hedge Studio.
+In every product and service, we use psychology-driven techniques to create educational tools that empower truth, immersive stories that inspire connection, and interactive products that enrich your life with healing narratives.

 Cultures throughout history have used fictional metaphors and symbols to help guide us to overcome challenges in life.
 From Shamans to Storytellers to Psychologists, it has been a reliable method to speak to our collective consciousness and heal humanity.
+Spiderman inspires us to use our power with responsibility, Cinderella inspires us to express love even in hardship, Dorothy reminds us to appreciate what we already have.

-We tell ourselves stories like "Your differences make you a threat to me, I have to be successful to be loved, all conflict is a sign of rejection
+On the flip side, stories can create barriers between us, disconnecting us from each other or causing misunderstandings out of fear, shame, or anger.
+We tell ourselves stories like, "Your differences make you a threat to me …I have to be successful to be loved …all conflict is a sign of rejection.”

-The limitations, lies, and limiting beliefs that result from fear-driven stories can lead to stigmatization, unstable homes, broken relationships, and loss of personal expression…And the more complex our world becomes, the more rapidly it changes…the easier it is to get lost in these limiting beliefs.
+The misperceptions, lies, and limiting beliefs that result from fear-driven stories can lead to stigmatization, unstable homes, broken relationships, and loss of personal expression.
+And the more complex our world becomes, the more rapidly it changes…the easier it is to get lost in these limiting beliefs.